blendbyte/CoyoteCert/README.md

 ### Database (PDO)

-Store everything in a single key-value table.
-Supports MySQL/MariaDB, PostgreSQL, and SQLite out of the box.
+Everything in a single key-value table.
+MySQL/MariaDB, PostgreSQL, and SQLite out of the box.

 ```php
 use CoyoteCert\Storage\DatabaseStorage;